 There are few things in this world that I hate more than wasting food.

-When I first started making homemade juice or nut-milk (check out my nut-milk tutorial here), it was definitely a challenge to find ways to utilize the leftover pulp, and most of my endeavors ended up miserable fails.
-I’ve grown a lot as a home cook since then, and have developed some pretty decent basic recipes, such as pancakes, crackers, and muffins.
+When I first started making homemade juice or nut-milk (check out my nut-milk tutorial here), it was definitely a challenge to find ways to utilize the leftover pulp, and most of my endeavors ended up as miserable fails.
+I’ve grown a lot as a home cook since then, and have developed some pretty decent basic recipes, such as pancakes and muffins.

-These blueberry muffins are my latest success; I’ve whipped up a batch pretty much every time I’ve made almond or cashew milk this summer.
+I make these blueberry muffins with almond or cashew milk pulp.
 They’re incredibly tasty, have very few ingredients, are easy to throw together, and are gluten and lactose free.
 Plus, they make the perfect grab and go breakfast…which is a bonus if you’re running late every morning like I am!

 - Pulp remaining (about 3/4 – 1 cup) from homemade nut milk (beginning with one cup nuts)